AMDResearch/hpcfund/docs/jobs.md

 prun ./a.out
 ```

-Note that the `prun` utility included in the above job script is a wrapper script for launching MPI-based executables.
-In this example, 8 MPI tasks will be launched on two physical nodes, or 4 MPI tasks per node.
+The `prun` utility included in the above job script is a wrapper script for launching MPI-based executables.
+To submit this batch job, issue the command: `sbatch job.mpi`.
+Note that in this example, 8 MPI tasks will be launched on two physical nodes resulting in 4 MPI tasks per node.
 This is a fairly common use case for the `mi1004x` partition where 1 MPI task is allocated per GPU accelerator.

 ```{tip}
 SLURM batch submission scripts are just shell scrips - you can customize the script to perform various pre and post-processing tasks in addition to launching parallel jobs.